erindb/pairomatic/readme.md

 In order to run automatically on the 1st of the month at 2pm, include the following cronjob:

 	0 14 1 * * bash ~/path/to/pairomatic/pairomatic.sh

+As you run `pairomatic`, it will update the `history` in `data.json` to keep track of who has met with who.
+It will try not to pair the same people together if there are other people they haven't met with yet.